When Should You Use a Friend to Officiate Your Wedding Rather than a Pro?

 Ah, such an age-old question.
 There are countless articles, Facebook posts, comments online I’ve seen asking this question.
 Anyone who has had their friend officiate their wedding will either tell you utterly charming stories or completely horrific ones.
-So how do you know if you should ask your friend or hire someone?
+So, how do you know if you should ask your friend or hire someone?

 Your friend has officiated a wedding before and is a frequent public speaker

 If your friend doesn’t speak in front of large crowds a lot, why would they be good at officiating your wedding?
 Your wedding ceremony is the one moment of your wedding day in which everyone will be fully present.
 If something goes wrong, all of your guests will see.
 The friend you choose must be comfortable with any issue that may occur.
-This could include someone fainting (it happened at a wedding I officiated once!), guests becoming ill, candles accidentally lighting the arch on fire, etc. There are so many things that could go wrong that you need to find someone who is comfortable taking ahold of any unforeseeable event.
+This could include someone fainting (it happened at a wedding I officiated once!), guests becoming ill, candles accidentally lighting the arch on fire, etc. There are so many things that could go wrong that you need to find someone who is comfortable taking hold of any unforeseeable event.

 Your friend has the time and is willing to do the work